uvacw/inca/doc/Contributing Code Guide.md

 First, Let's be clear about code styles.
 In the past, changes have been made on a pretty ad-hoc basis.
 No Longer!

+Follow these steps when adding code:
+1. Make changes in a seperate branch
+2. Start out small so you understand what you do
+3. Write code in line with our preferred style
+4. Document your code
+5. Test your code **before** you push it to github
+6. Have your code reviewed through a pull request

 ## 1. Sandboxing your changes

 We want to avoid losing track of what's going on in the code-base.
 What was added when/how/why are not questions you want to have during a live demo!
 This is why we want to keep branches separated in the following way: